sapiccolo/BusFactorX/README.md

 ## Features

-Currently, BusFactorX offers the class *Project* that offers basic functionalieite to handle a bipartite graph of people and tasks and offers the following bus-factor approximation algorithms.
+Currently, BusFactorX offers the class *Project* that offers basic functionalities to handle a bipartite graph of people and tasks and offers the following bus-factor approximation algorithms.

 - **Maximum Redundant Set**: which defines the bus-factor in terms of *structurally redundant* people; that is, the people that can be safely removed from a project without harming it.
 This definition is due to Zazworka et al. (2010) and encodes their optimistic definition of bus-factor.
 In this context, a project is considered safe if at least $t\%$ of tasks are covered by at least one person, where $t$ is an input threshold.